Judiciary of Poland: Repercussions in Poland and abroad

 The judicial reforms have been met with fierce resistance from the judiciary, including the rank-and-file judges.
 For example, the Polish Bar and its leadership, the Polish Bar Council, reject the validity of judgments by the suspended disciplinary chamber of the Supreme Court.
 Numerous protests were started against the reforms.
 They were also initiated abroad in front of Polish diplomatic institutions.

 The rule of law crisis has prompted several courts to temporarily cease honouring the European Arrest Warrants from Poland, including courts in the Netherlands, Germany, Ireland, Slovakia and Spain.
 However, the ECJ ruled that the courts may not do so unless there are reasonable doubts as to the possibility of getting a fair trial in Poland.
+The European Court of Justice found Poland to be in contempt of court for delaying the disbandment of the Disciplinary Chamber, which ultimately cost the country €320 million.
+The ECJ's ruling about grave violations of EU law by the Constitutional Tribunal is also likely to trigger fines unless the issue is promptly fixed.